Herky the Hawk: Herky today

 On November 22, 1997, during a below freezing Iowa 31-0 football victory over Minnesota at Kinnick Stadium, a Golden Gopher drummer had a cup of water thrown on his face by Herky after the drummer used his drumstick to tap Herky on his shoulder pad.
 As Herky skipped away he was tackled from behind by the drummer.
 Rather than take a hand offered to help the mascot to his feet, Herky broke the drummer's glasses with a punch to the face.
-The end result of Herky's assault on the drummer was the breaking of the historic 40-year-old cheer-bird's head.
+The result of Herky's assault on the drummer was the breaking of the historic 40-year-old cheer-bird's head.
 Members of the Minnesota band took small trophy pieces of the broken helmet back to Minnesota.
 The helmet was re-made of Kevlar for the 1998 season.

+Herky is also involved in occasional gimmicks, such as the Alumni Herky with a white beard who appears alongside the normal Herky at the annual homecoming game, and in 2010, a special Captain America-themed Herky was introduced during Iowa's football game with Michigan State.